Contents

 The Doge, or ruler of Venice, was not a hereditary office.
 He was elected by a committee of affluent Venetians and reigned for life by the people’s will.

 Venice, considered Europe’s most prosperous city, prospered as an economic powerhouse due to its position and abundance of a precious natural resource–salt.
-Many of the iconic buildings and palaces date back to this period of prosperity in the city’s history.

 Where is Venice?